lukeoliver1776/k8s-caph/README.md

 # Setting up a CAPI management cluster in Hetzner

+## Why?

+This repository outlines the steps required to create a fully functional Cluster API (CAPI) management cluster on [Hetzner Cloud](https://www.hetzner.com/cloud) (hcloud).
+It uses a local Kind bootstrap cluster to provision and manage workload clusters.
+This setup is ideal for experimenting with declarative Kubernetes cluster lifecycle management or migrating existing clusters from local environments to the cloud.

+**Tools & Technologies**
+- Cluster API (CAPI)
+- Hetzner Cloud (hcloud)
+- Kind (Kubernetes in Docker)
+- Helm, kubectl, clusterctl

 ## Overall Process

-Boostrap kind cluster -> managment cluster in hetzner -> n number of workload clusters you want to manage
+Bootstrap kind cluster -> management cluster in hetzner -> n number of workload clusters you want to manage

 Loosely based on